 The scanner uses a very strong magnetic field to image the brain, and this magnetic field can have undesirable effects on medical implants and ferrous metal in the body.
 Due to the potential effects that the magnetic field could have on electrical impulses and mechanical movements, we never scan potential participants who have heart implants or implants with moving parts.
 Ferrous metals that have inadvertently entered the body (e.g. in home-made tattoos or metal fragments in jewelers’ or welders’ eyes) are also unsafe to expose to the magnetic fields we use in fMRI.

 If you would like to participate in an fMRI experiment, we can let you know more about studies we am running if you send an e-mail to email@example.com or call Akira O’Connor on +44(0)1334 462077.

 Participants are typically reimbursed for their time at a rate of £10/hour + £10 transport costs (see below for travel options).
 Studies usually last 2 hours, so the average participant is compensated with £30 for their participation in an experiment.

 Getting to the CRC from St Andrews

-From the Ninewells bus stop, it’s a 5 minute walk to the CRC as follows (click to open larger versions in a new tab/window):
+From the Ninewells bus stances, it is a 5 minute walk to the CRC as follows:

 The CRC is on James Arrott Drive.

-Driving directions from St Andrews can be found below:
+Driving directions from St Andrews are as follows: